david-diep/expense-tracker-hackathon/README.md

 Features
 ===

-- The user is able to create an expense and account

-- The user is able to edit an expense and account

-- The user is able to view an expense and account
+- The user is able to create, edit, view, add, and delete expenses, categories and accounts

-- The user is able to list all expense and account
+- The user is able to list all expenses and accounts

 - In the list view, the user is able to sort & filter expenses by account as well as category.

-- The user is able to delete an expense and account

 - The user is able to see a Daily Report, which states total expenses in a given day